 CANSFORD LABS

-Drug testing for pilots: The rules around the world
+Drug testing for pilots: The rules that are enforced around the world

 Think “airline pilots”, and a number of adjectives may spring to mind: reliable, trustworthy, calm and methodical being just a few.
 “Intoxicated” may not be the first word that you think of, but in 2016, FAA figures revealed that one pilot a month failed a drug or alcohol test over the preceding five years.